 3. Special Grain Boundaries (CSL Theory)

-According to Coincidence Site Lattice (CSL) theory, grain boundaries with certain orientation relationships have some lattice points in coincidence, resulting in a low energy state.
+According to the Coincidence Site Lattice (CSL) theory, grain boundaries with certain specific orientation relationships have a fraction of coincident lattice points and are in a low-energy state.

 Grain Boundary Energy and Grain Growth

-Since grain boundaries are high-energy interfaces, the system tends to reduce grain boundary area.
+Because grain boundaries are high-energy interfaces, the system tends to reduce the total grain boundary area.
 This is the driving force for grain growth.

 $$P = 2\gamma \kappa$$